brian-watkins/best-behavior/README.md

 Often it's easier and faster to test parts of your browser-based appliction in isolation.
-You might, for exmple, divide the user interface into sub-components that you'd like to test individually.
+You might, for exmple, divide the user interface into sub-components or sub-views that you'd like to test individually.

 To write these kinds of tests with Best-Behavior, first create a file that contains the logic for rendering the browser-based view you'd like to test.
-This file should export a `DisplayContext` which defines a `render` function and an optional `teardown` function.
+This file should export a `ViewController` which defines a `render` function and an optional `teardown` function.
 The `render` function can take (serializable) arguments passed in from the test.
-Exports from this file will be loaded in the browser.
+Exports from this file will be loaded in the browser, so it can reference global objects like `window` that will be available in the browser.

-Then, leverage the `useDisplay` function in your test to initialize the `DisplayContext` you need and obtain access to a `Display` object.
-The `Display` object serves as a reference to the `DisplayContext` during the test.
-It provides a `mount` function that accepts arguments to pass to the `render` function (from the `DisplayContext`) that will be executed in the browser.
+Then, leverage the `useView` function in your test to initialize the `ViewController` you need and obtain access to a `View` object.
+The `View` object provides a `mount` function that accepts arguments to pass to the `render` function of the `ViewController`.
+When `mount` is called, the `render` function will be invoked in the browser with the provided arguments.

-#### useDisplay
+#### useView

 ```
-useDisplay(options: DisplayOptions): Promise<Display>
+useView(options: ViewControllerOptions): Promise<View>
 ```

-Call this function to initialize a `DisplayContext` for use with this test and obtain a reference to a `Display` that provides access to the `DisplayContext` during the test.
+Call this function to initialize a `ViewController` for use with this test and obtain a reference to a corresponding `View`.

 #### DisplayOptions